 There are warning signs that will help us all spot potential abuse and report it.
-You only have to suspect it to make a report to authorities, they will investigate.
+You only have to suspect abuse to make a report to authorities.
+They will investigate.

 Many don’t tell because they are afraid the abuse will only get worse.

 If you believe that an elder is in imminent danger, call 911 or local law enforcement.

 Here are some common signs of elder abuse:

 Cuts or sores

 No supervision for safety, if needed

 Poor living conditions – dirty, safety hazard, poorly maintained, no stove or refrigerator, lack of water or heat/cooling

 Lack of medical necessities, such as glasses, dentures, hearing aids, medicines or assistive devices